 You’re just one boxed mix away from having Cake Mix Cookies for dessert!
 Dotted with colorful sprinkles, these festive cookies are perfect for any occasion.
 Mix and match all your favorite cake flavors with fun add-in ingredients!

 Why Use Cake Mix

 Even the most rule-abiding among us need to break the rules sometimes.
 I admit to not having much of a rebellious streak. . .but I did feel the teeniest bit like a rebel when I used a cake mix to make cookies.

 The cake mix in this cookie recipe works wonders.
 It makes them soft, sweet and even easier to make than your average drop cookie.
 I also love how pretty they look without the mess or hassle of frosting.

-Have I mentioned yet that the cookie dough comes together in just one bowl?
+- One bowl for cookie dough.
 Fewer dishes to wash = more time to devote to eating cookies.

 How to Make Cake Mix Cookies

 Mix.
 First, you need a box of cake mix (duh).
 Any white cake mix in a box will do perfectly!
 You’ll also need some egg whites, flour, almond extract and oil.